askap-vast/vast-pipeline/README.md

 [![VAST Pipeline Login](https://github.com/askap-vast/vast-pipeline/blob/master/docs/img/login.png)](https://github.com/askap-vast/vast-pipeline/blob/master/docs/img/login.png)

 Please read the [Installation Instructions](https://vast-survey.org/vast-pipeline/quickstart/installation/).
-If you intend to contribute to/develop the code base please read and follow the [Contributing and Developing Guidelines](https://vast-survey.org/vast-pipeline/developing/intro/).
+If you have any questions or feedback, we welcome you to open an [issue](https://github.com/askap-vast/vast-pipeline/issues).
+If you are interested in contributing to the code, please read and follow the [Contributing and Developing Guidelines](https://vast-survey.org/vast-pipeline/developing/intro/).

 ## Features